gvwilson/thirdbit/_posts/2004/2004-09-01-tasks-for-the-fall.md

 open.</p>

 <p>Email system: the Helium team made a good start on an email management
 system, but lots more need to be done.
-Spam filtering, threading... it's a long list.
+Spam filtering, threading… it's a long list.
 3 people needed, all slots open.</p>

 <p>Testing frameworks: this team will *not* be responsible for testing Hippo